stinkyink/book-publishing-guide/chapter1.markdown

 * The title identifier, which is for a particular title or edition of your book
 * The final number is a "check digit", which validates the ISBN.

+This should leave you with an ISBN looking like 978-0-470-25312-0 (yes, that's a book on my desk).

 You actually need ISBNs for different formats of the same book, so in all likelihood you will end up needing a maximum of five ISBN numbers for a single
 book: